Esri/arcgis-maps-sdk-java-samples/feature_layers/add-dynamic-entity-layer/README.md

-# Add Dynamic entity layer
+# Add dynamic entity layer

 Display data from an ArcGIS stream service using a dynamic entity layer.